When it comes to fashion shopping, Melbourne takes no prisoners.

 For the visiting bargain hunter, finding some of these outlets is nigh on impossible on your own, so book an outlet shopping tour and let an expert lead you to retail nirvana.
 Fashion, accessories, jewellery, leather, and of course, shoes, shoes and more shoes are all on offer.

-While a personal stylist is regarded as standard issue for celebs, many of us mere mortals are now turning to a professional to transform our weary wardrobes.
-And a stylist can help you get much more from your time in Melbourne.
-Chat to head stylist Simone Thorpe at Style with Soul.
-From hip hop to high couture, you’ll be matched up with a professional stylist proficient in your chosen look and introduced to a hand-picked selection of boutiques and salons.
+While a personal stylist is regarded as standard issue for celebs, many of us mere mortals are now turning to a professional to help transform our weary wardrobes.
+Put yourself in the expert hands of head stylist Simone Thorpe at Melbourne’s Style with Soul.
+From hip hop to high couture, you’ll be matched up with a stylist proficient in your chosen look and escorted to a hand-picked selection of boutiques and salons.

 What’s a good list of tips without at least one semi-secret?
 No Order Market in the CBD is a magnet for those in the know who don’t mind shelling out for first go at the latest avant-garde designer wear.
 The fact that this design hub really is a bit of a secret (it’s hidden away up a flight of stairs off Elizabeth Street) just adds to the experience!